 Life satisfaction.
-Life satisfaction was measured using six items from the Multidimensional Life Satisfaction Scale' (BMLSS; (79) which was developed from the Brief Multidimensional Students’ Life Satisfaction Scale (BMSLSS; (80).
+Life satisfaction was measured using six items from the Multidimensional Life Satisfaction Scale' (BMLSS [79]) which was developed from the Brief Multidimensional Students’ Life Satisfaction Scale (BMSLSS [80]).
 This contained six items assessing satisfaction with self, family, friends, living environment, school, and global life satisfaction.
-Although the BMSLSS was originally intended for students under the age of 18, the measure has been used in several contexts to assess outcomes in adolescents and adults (81).
+Although the BMSLSS was originally intended for students under the age of 18, the measure has been used in several contexts to assess outcomes in adolescents and adults [81].
 One question was adapted to fit in line with the sample for the current study, as this was the only question that was in reference to being a student.
 Therefore, this was replaced with “workplace”, as also seen within the BMLSS.
 A total life satisfaction score was created by averaging the scores across the six items.
 Cronbach’s alpha for the total life satisfaction score from the current sample was α = .80, demonstrating good internal consistency.

 Perceived stress.
-Stress was measured using the Perceived Stress Scale (PSS; (82).
+Stress was measured using the Perceived Stress Scale (PSS [82]).
 The ten-item measure assessed individual’s feelings and thoughts during the most stressful event identified in the last three months.
 Items are measured using a 5-point Likert scale 0 (never) to 4 (very often).
-This is a widely used psychological instrument of stress and has been well validated in a range of populations (83).
+This is a widely used psychological instrument of stress and has been well validated in a range of populations [83].
 Cronbach’s alpha for the PSS in the current sample was α = .67.

 Turnover intentions.
-Turnover intention was measured using 3 items developed by Colarelli (84).
+Turnover intention was measured using 3 items developed by Colarelli [84].
 A sample item is “I frequently think of quitting my job.”
 Responses were anchored on a five-point scale ranging from 1 (strongly disagree) to 5 (strongly agree).
 Cronbach’s alpha for the 3-item turnover intention measure was α = .68.

 Absenteeism and job performance.
-Absenteeism and job performance items were taken from The World Health Organization’s (WHO) Heath and Work Performance Questionnaire (HPQ; (85).
+Absenteeism and job performance items were taken from The World Health Organization’s (WHO) Heath and Work Performance Questionnaire (HPQ [85]).
 For absenteeism, participants estimated how many hours they worked over a four-week period.
 Specifically, participants were asked to indicate how many hours their employer expects them to work in a typical 7-day week, and then how many hours they actually worked in the past 28-days.
 The hours they are expected to work in 7-days are multiplied by four, and then the actual days they worked in the past 28-days are subtracted from that score to form the absolute absenteeism score.
 Thus, absenteeism is scored in terms of hours lost per month where higher scores indicate a greater absenteeism.
-For job performance, one item was taken from the HPQ (85).
+For job performance, one item was taken from the HPQ [85].
 The item asked participants “how would you rate your overall job performance on the days you worked during the past 4 weeks (28 days)?” on a scale from 0 (worst performance) to 10 (top performance).
-The HPQ has excellent validity and reliability and has been used in an array of workplace settings (86).
+The HPQ has excellent validity and reliability and has been used in an array of workplace settings [86].

 Procedure